awsdocs/amazon-sns-developer-guide/doc_source/sns-tutorial-delete-subscription-topic.md

-# Tutorial: Deleting an Amazon SNS Subscription and Topic<a name="sns-tutorial-delete-subscription-topic"></a>
+# Tutorial: Deleting an Amazon SNS subscription and topic<a name="sns-tutorial-delete-subscription-topic"></a>

 When you no longer need a subscription or topic, you must first unsubscribe from the topic before you can delete the topic\.